Vitamins are really necessary for bodybuilding ???

 Vitamin B3 (Niacin)

-Vitamin B3 is also one of B vitamins plays a very important role in the process of producing beneficial energy for organism.
+Vitamin B3 is also one of B vitamins that plays a very important role in the process of producing beneficial energy for the organism.
 It also contributes to the proper functioning of the Central Nervous System (CNS) and promotes the proper functioning of the digestive system.

 The main sources of vitamin B3 are chicken (especially breasts), turkey (also mainly breasts), tuna, halibut, yeast, milk, green vegetables, fortified cereals, fortified breads, nuts, but also the eggs.